lfrezarini/go-crypt/README.md

 ## Commands

-The two commands avaliable are self-explanatory: the **encrypt** and **decrypt** commands.
+The two commands available are self-explanatory: the **encrypt** and **decrypt** commands.
 In the examples showed above it was made clear how to use them too.
 Also, you can get more details about the commands and flags running:

 ```sh
 go-crypt --help